 Pelvi Ureteric Junction Obstruction

-It is restric¬tion to flow of urine from the renal pelvis to the ureter, which if left uncorrected, may lead to progressive renal deterioration.
-The blockage is always partial but the degree of block may vary from minimal to severe.
+Pelviureteric junction (PUJ) obstruction is a restriction to the flow of urine from the renal pelvis to the ureter, which if left uncorrected, may lead to progressive renal deterioration.
+The blockage is always partial but the degree of a block may vary from minimal to severe.
 Mild cases usually don’t impair kidney function.
 Severe cases can cause significant impairment in kidney function.
 Because it impedes the flow of urine, there is resulting enlargement of the renal pelvis (hydronephrosis).

 PUJ obstruction (PUJO) is the most common cause (48%) of significant hydronephrosis detected on prenatal ultrasound or in newborns.